* GrainCorp says $2.8 billion offer undervalues company

 ADM countered in a statement that it believed its offer "remains an attractive proposal."

-Paul Xiradis, chief executive at fund manager Ausbil Dexia, which owns shares in GrainCorp, said a higher bid from ADM was likely, noting a 4 percent premium in the share price to the bid offer.
+Paul Xiradis, chief executive at fund manager Ausbil Dexia, which owns shares in GrainCorp, said a higher bid from ADM was likely, noting a 4 percent premium in the company's share price to the bid offer.

 Sources have also said Russian investment and trading group Summa had sought funding for a possible bid.